pgtipping/Synthalyst/memory-bank/progress.md

 - ✅ Improved mobile responsiveness across all pages
 - ✅ Enhanced error handling in API routes
 - ✅ Optimized database queries for better performance
+- ✅ Implemented efficient data aggregation for statistics
+- ✅ Fixed toast notification issues in the Mock Interview page by properly using the useToast hook

 ## What's Left to Build